 For our Funds that are no-load mutual funds, management fees and other expenses will apply.
 Please refer to the prospectus for further details.

 The DoubleLine Funds are offered only to United States residents, and information on this website is intended only for such persons.
 Nothing on this website should be considered a solicitation to buy or an offer to sell shares of any DoubleLine Fund in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.

-DoubleLine Alternatives LP is the investment adviser to the DoubleLine Strategic Commodity Fund.
-DoubleLine Capital LP is the investment adviser to each of the other DoubleLine mutual funds.
+DoubleLine Alternatives LP is the investment adviser to the DoubleLine Strategic Commodity Fund and the DoubleLine Colony Real Estate and Income Fund.
+DoubleLine Capital LP is the investment adviser to each of the other DoubleLine mutual funds and sub-adviser to the DoubleLine Colony Real Estate and Income Fund.
 DoubleLine Capital LP and DoubleLine Alternatives LP are investment advisers registered with the SEC under the Investment Advisers Act of 1940.
 The DoubleLine mutual funds are distributed by Quasar Distributors, LLC.
 DoubleLine Capital LP is the investment adviser to the DoubleLine Closed-End Funds.
 Quasar Distributors, LLC. provides filing administration for the DoubleLine Closed End Funds.

 DoubleLine®, the DoubleLine logo, the DoubleLine Funds logo and The Sherman Show logo are all registered trademarks of DoubleLine Capital LP.